Onward Ticket for UK Family Visa

 Tickets are supporting context.
 They do not prove eligibility, and they do not fix weak documents.
 Treat them as optional.

 Use a simple, non-binding plan when it helps you explain timing.
 Avoid fully paid, non-refundable bookings before a decision.
 Do not present multiple conflicting itineraries.
 If your situation changes, update the plan or remove it.
-This keeps the focus on substantive evidence.

 A One-Page Checklist You Can Copy